 Focusing on Tricky Tic Triggers: Part 2

 Sheila Rogers DeMare This is a continuation of our featured article Focusing on Tricky Tic Triggers: Part 1.
-At times, you may stumble upon a trigger (i.e., “I notice tics flare up when I go past the […]
+At times, you may stumble upon a trigger (i.e., “I notice tics flare up when I go past […]

 There’s a saying that genetics loads the gun, but the environment pulls the trigger.
 Whether or not you have a family history of Tourette syndrome or related tic disorders, there are several approaches you can take to prevent and treat symptoms.